christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Yet Varro, one of themselves—to a more learned man they cannot point—thought the god of the Jews to be the same as Jupiter [deum Iudaeorum Iovem putavit], thinking that it makes no difference by which name he is called, so long as the same thing is understood.
 I believed that he did it being terrified of his sublimity.
 Since the Romans habitually worship nothing superior to Jupiter, a fact attested well and openly by their Capitol, and they consider him the king of all the gods, and as he perceived that the Jews worship the highest god, he could not but identify him with Jupiter".
 (Augustine, De consensu evangelistarum 1.22.30; trans.
 Stern)

-Varro was not alone.
-In the 2nd century BCE Valerius Maximus accused the Jews in Rome of worshipping Jupiter Sabazius (Facta et Dicta Memorabilia)

 The first Jews who settled in Rome were expelled in 139 BCE, along with Chaldaean astrologers by Cornelius Hispalus under a law which proscribed the propagation of the "corrupting" cult of "Jupiter Sabazius", according to the epitome of a lost book of Valerius Maximus:

 "Gnaeus Cornelius Hispalus, praetor peregrinus in the year of the consulate of Marcus Popilius Laenas and Lucius Calpurnius, ordered the astrologers by an edict to leave Rome and Italy within ten days, since by a fallacious interpretation of the stars they perturbed fickle and silly minds, thereby making profit out of their lies.
 The same praetor compelled the Judeans, who attempted to infect the Roman custom with the cult of Jupiter Sabazius, to return to their homes" ((Valerius Maximus), epitome of Nine Books of Memorable Deeds and Sayings)

-The last quote is likely related to this quote from Seneca: "When, meanwhile, the customs of that most accursed nation have gained such strength that they have been now received in all lands, the conquered have given laws to the conquerors".
+The last quote is likely related to this quote from Seneca:

+"When, meanwhile, the customs of that most accursed nation have gained such strength that they have been now received in all lands, the conquered have given laws to the conquerors".

 So, they inherited a syncretic local Roman cult, remade it, then began proselysing it to others.